ygalanak/DataAnalysisTemplate/README.md

 After installing a handful of programs, all I (or anyone else) needs to do is place `Makefile` and `pandoc/` in the same directory as a Markdown or R Markdown file, type `make SOMETHING` in the terminal, and everything will work.
 All the important support files live in `/pandoc/` and don't need to be moved anywhere.

+## Log of changes (relative to Andrew's portable version)
+1. Add `pandoc-crossref.exe` in the project folder.
+2. `pandoc/templates/xelatex.tex` and `pandoc/templates/xelatex-manuscript.tex` replace font `IncosoloataGo` with `Incosolata` (as it is named in the `pandoc/fonts` folder.).
+3. Github repo includes `tex_out/rmd-paper.pdf`, but not any other supporting output files from `.tex`.

 ## Contents

 - [Installation](#installation)